tfdsoft/famidash/MUSIC/README.txt

 		"python3 export.py [<path/to/FamiStudio.dll>]"
 	7. Don't close the terminal yet!
 You've now got a few things to adjust:
 	8. Ensure that the /LIB/asm/famistudio_ca65.s file has the settings set as the export output dictates
-	9. Run parse_fs_files.py to generate the include files [ TODO: merge the actual include file generation into export.py ]
-	10. Remove the references to the "dpcm" song from the header of each music_X.s file [ TODO: automate this ]
+	9. Remove the references to the "dpcm" song from the header of each music_X.s file [ TODO: automate this ]
-	11. Adjust the music names before the bgmtest function in /SAUCE/gamestates/state_lvldone.h [ Not automatable as it is changing the names ]
+	10. Adjust the music names before the bgmtest function in /SAUCE/gamestates/state_lvldone.h [ Not automatable as it is changing the names ]
-	12. Adjust the xbgm_lookup_table2 table in /SAUCE/gamestates/state_lvldone.h AND the contents of the "plst" chunk in NSF/metadata.s
+	11. Adjust the xbgm_lookup_table2 table in /SAUCE/gamestates/state_lvldone.h AND the contents of the "plst" chunk in NSF/metadata.s
 		[ TODO: automate and unify this ]
-	13. Test the game.
+	12. Test the game.
-	14. If anything odd went on in any of these steps, ping @alexmush and they'll probably respond within 48 hours (response times will vary)
+	13. If anything odd went on in any of these steps, ping @alexmush and they'll probably respond within 48 hours (response times will vary)